eclipse/repairnator/README.md

 # look at the logs
 docker logs -f 849ef603b056 # is the name of the docker container

+# When the docker container is done you can find logs and serialized files in the `$HOME_REPAIR/logs` path.
+ls $HOME_REPAIR/logs
 ```

-When the docker container is done you can find logs and serialized files in the `$HOME_REPAIR/logs` path.

 ### Launch Repairnator to analyze and repair failing builds in real-time